ChengxuLiu/DDRNet/README.md

 ```
 4. The models are saved in `./experiments`

+## Results
+The output results on VidUDC33K testing set can be downloaded from [google drive](https://).

 ## Citation
 If you find the code and pre-trained models useful for your research, please consider citing our paper. :blush: